ryankooy/pre-class-drills/README.md

 ```

-### 27. Write a function that takes in an input array and returns unique items in an array.
+### 27. Write a function that takes in an input array and returns the unique items in an array.
 ```
 Ex:
 Input: [1, 3, 3, 4, 5, 1, 6, 1]